grannycart/by-sound-alone_source/draft2_pseudocode-subworld_story1.md

 ### hiding deep

-* [ ] {when it seems TOO deep they level off, with the boat's structural elements groaning.}
+* [-] {when it seems TOO deep they level off, with the boat's structural elements groaning.}
-* [ ] panic dialog:
+* [-] panic dialog:
 	* > "You've killed us!"
 Donovan said in a panic, realizing the hopelessness of their situation.
 	* > "Stifle it Donovan!
 I'll figure something out."
 Said Percy
-* [ ] {Maybe they DO pop a rivet?
+* [-] {Maybe they DO pop a rivet?
 It gives away their position?}
-* [ ] {then it's all silence, dampness, (dripping?) darkness, quiet, and fear.}
+* [X] {then it's all silence, dampness, (dripping?) darkness, quiet, and fear.}
-* [ ] {detailed description of Cass listening on the sonar: describe what she is hearing, her facial expression (big eyes closed), etc}
+* [X] {detailed description of Cass listening on the sonar: describe what she is hearing, her facial expression (big eyes closed), etc}
-	* [ ] She closed her eyes, and her mind went out into the water.
+	* [X] She closed her eyes, and her mind went out into the water.
 It was all blackness at first, but she relaxed, opened her mouth slightly to minimize the sound of her breathing.
 Her heart rate slowed.
 Her mind went out searching in the water.
 Without opening her eyes she turned the directional wheel, and she found her mind could follow the direction as if she were seeing out through the microphones.
 She didn't need to look at the directional indicator to know whether the mics were oriented to the front, sides or rear of the boat, she just _knew_.
 The pitch of the deep see fell away, and now it was all lit up around her.
 She could see the enemy sub behind them, the fish swimming around them, the sea floor, and she knew it was stippled with rocks.
 She could see the torpedo swimming at them quickly....
-* [ ] {no idea what the _Gnat_ is up to.
+* [-] {no idea what the _Gnat_ is up to.
 Do they try to radio Shakes?}

 ### the plan